alexakimenko/alexakimenko.github.io/about.md

 tags: about
 ---

-I'm data analyst living in Moscow and I'm passionate about data.
+I'm data analyst living in Moscow.
+I'm passionate about data, music and snowboarding.

 You can find me on [GitHub](https://github.com/alexakimenko), on [Facebook](https://facebook.com/a.akimenko) and on [Instagram](https://instagram.com/akimenkoalex).